scala/scala3-example-project/README.md

 sbt.version=1.3.13
 ```

 Older versions of sbt are not supported.
+Newer versions (e.g. in the 1.4.x series) also work.

 ### build.sbt